nicanor-korir/hrc-safe-tool-handover-with-vla-dissertation/README.md

-This repository holds the simulation experiments for an MSc dissertation, *Safe Tool Handover in Human-Robot Collaboration: A Dual-Stream Framework Combining VLA Failure Detection and Human Intent Recognition*, by Nicanor Korir (BSBI / UCA), supervised by Professor Vincent English.
+This repository holds the simulation experiments for an MSc dissertation, *Safe Tool Handover in Human-Robot Collaboration: A Dual-Stream Framework Combining VLA Failure Detection and Human Intent Recognition*, by Nicanor Korir (BSBI / UCA), supervised by Professor Vincent English

 ---